Rodrigo-Vargas/fcc-voting-app/README.md

 * Create about page, showing the user stories and usefull information about the application
 * See message 'Cannot find whatever of kerberos, appears in terminal'.
 Need update mongoose and mongodb to fix
 * Review 'secret' in cookie parser
-* Analyze the change of view engine of jade to handlebars
-* Review message deprecated messages on console
-* Block user delete a pool that not belongs to him
 * Block user vote twice on same pool
-* Fix home page

 * Add client side validation on forms

 ## User Stories